alensiljak/interactive-brokers-flex-rs/README.md

   - compares the Cash Transactions from the downloaded Flex Query .xml report to the Ledger transactions
 - `pricedb` crate ([repo](https://github.com/alensiljak/pricedb-rust)) provides the Symbol mapping between IB Flex report and Ledger.
 I.e. symbol `VHYL` in the report is `VHYL_AS` in Ledger.
 The package is a dependency of `ibflex` but must be configured manually to read from its own database.

+The project started as a rewrite of my Python scripts and is intended to be expanded as needed, to parse Flex Queries.

 # Configuration

 To view the current configuration, run